 Null Model Validation

 To evaluate whether model performance exceeded chance levels, permutation testing was conducted with 1,000 random label shuffles.
 As shown in Figure A, the null distribution of accuracy scores is represented by a density curve, with the observed accuracy overlaid as a vertical reference line.
-For the parent-reported model (CBCL; Figure Aa), the model achieved a high raw classification accuracy of 0.68.
+The parent-reported model (CBCL; Figure Aa achieved a high raw classification accuracy of 0.68.
 However, the observed performance closely overlapped with the null distribution, yielding a permutation-based p-value of 0.953.
 This suggests that the elevated accuracy was likely driven by class imbalance rather than a meaningful predictive signal.
 These findings align with previous ROC and confusion matrix analyses, which indicated that classification success was largely restricted to the majority (healthy) class.
 A similar pattern was found for the child-reported model (BPM; Figure Ab).
 The model trained on true labels achieved a classification accuracy of 0.93.
 The null distribution, generated via label permutation, had a mean of 0.55 and a standard deviation of 0.03.
 The observed accuracy was near the center of this distribution, yielding a permutation-based p-value of 1.000, indicating that the model’s performance was not significantly above chance.
 As shown in Figure A, the observed accuracy falls well within the range expected under the null hypothesis.

 Figure A. Permutation test comparing model accuracy to null distribution.